artistry-intelligence-solutions/Wordpress-Letterboxd-Activity/README.md

 ## Description

+Optimized by [Artistry Intelligence Solutions (Pty) Ltd](http://artintelsolutions.co.za/).
 Use this widget to show your letterboxd activity from your letterboxd account.

 ## Installation